-This page will provide you with resources and strategies to locate advertisements for analysis in Dr. Shreiber's course.
+This page provides resources and strategies to locate advertisements for analysis in CMJ 380.
 Each archive listed below has its strengths and limitations.
 Try several to see what each has to offer and remember to think strategically about ways to search or browse archives that are comprised of non-text based material.

 This free, online database consists of searchable images and database information for over 7,000 advertisements printed in U.S. and Canadian newspapers and magazines between 1911 and 1955.
 Ad*Access concentrates on five main subject areas: Radio, Television, Transportation, Beauty and Hygiene, and World War II, providing a coherent view of a number of major campaigns and companies.